When you enter the store looking for new luggage, the first thing that you'll be asked is: do you want hardside or softside luggage?

 While both softside and hardside luggage come in different colors and patterns, stains and wear and tear show more prominently with brightly colored softside luggage.

-Hardside luggage, on the other hand, tend to come in a wide range of colors and designs.
+Hardside luggage, on the other hand, tends to come in a wide range of colors and designs.
 And, because the shells are usually made of polycarbonate, there are many more colors available from very bright to muted ones.
 Not to mention a range of patterns and textures!

 With more softer and flexible materials, softside luggage are great for packing more than what you had planned for.
 It's just far easier to stuff more things inside a softside luggage.

-They also works better than a hardside if you need to pack irregularly-shaped items.
-Hard shells won't budge, but soft shells have a little bit more wiggle room to help you out.
+They also works better than a hardside if you need to pack irregularly shaped items.
+Hard shells won’t budge, but soft shells have a little bit more wiggle room to help you out.

 This also comes in handy when it comes to stuffing your luggage into small spaces.
-It's easier to manipulate something into an overhead bins or luggage racks on trains and buses when it's soft.
+It’s easier to manipulate something into overhead bins or luggage racks on trains and buses when it’s soft.
 Hardside luggage will only take up space and compete with other bags.
 Flexibility is not its forte!

-Most softside luggage also have an expander option where you can unzip a portion of the bag (along its spine) to provide more space.
-This neat feature is essential for almost any traveler -unless you've absolutely mastered the art of packing and planning that is.
+Most softside luggage also has an expander option where you can unzip a portion of the bag (along its spine) to provide more space.
+This neat feature is essential for almost any traveler -unless you’ve absolutely mastered the art of packing and planning that is.

 Another huge plus for softside luggage is the availability of external pockets.
 You can store things that will come in handy like jackets and toiletries by easily stuffing them in the bag if you don't need them for carry-on.
 It's also easier to dump things you only remembered to bring at the last minute.